-ALTIMMUNE, INC. Your Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
-Votes submitted electronically over the Internet must be received by 11:59 p.m., Eastern Time, on September 28, 2022.
-INTERNET/MOBILE - www.cstproxyvote.com Use the Internet to vote your proxy.
-Have your proxy card available when you access the above website.
-Follow the prompts to vote your shares.
-VOTE AT THE MEETING - If you plan to attend the virtual online annual meeting, you will need your 12 digit control number to vote electronically at the annual meeting.
-To attend, visit: https://www.cstproxy.com/altimmune/2022 PLEASE DO NOT RETURN THE PROXY CARD IF YOU ARE VOTING ELECTRONICALLY .
-MAIL - Mark, sign and date your proxy card and return it in the postage-paid envelope provided.
-PROXY THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" Prease mark your votes ike this Ike this Vote to elect the eight nominees named in the attached Proxy Statement as members of the Company's Board of Directors for terms expiring at the 2023 Annual Meeting of Stockholders.
+Vote to elect the nine nominees named in the attached Proxy Statement as members of the Company's Board of Directors for terms expiring at the 2024 Annual Meeting of Stockholders.
 Director of Nominees 3.
-Hold an advisory vote on the com- FOR AGAINST ABSTAIN pensation of the Company's named executive officers as disclosed in the (1) Mitchel Sayare, Ph.D.
+Hold an advisory vote on the FOR AGAINST ABSTAIR compensation of the Company's named executive officers as disclosed in the attached Proxy Statement.
+(1) Mitchel Sayare, Ph.D.
 (2) Vipin K. Garg, Ph.D.
 (3) David J. Drutz, M.D.
-(4) John M. Gill (5) Philip L. Hodges (6) Diane Jorkasky, M.D.
-4. Approve the authorization to adjourn FOR AGAINST ABSTAIN the Annual Meeting, if necessary or appropriate, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes to approve the proposals.
-(7) Wayne Pisano (8) Klaus O. Schafer, M.D., MPH (Instruction: To withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list above) 2.
-Vote to ratify the appointment of Ernst & FOR AGAINST ABSTAIN Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022.
+(4) John M. Gill (5) Philip L. Hodges 4.
+Hold an advisory vote on the frequency of the advisory vote on the compensation of the Company's named executive officers as disclosed in the attached Proxy Statement.
+(6) Diane Jorkasky, M.D.
+(7) Wayne Pisano (8) Klaus O. Schafer, M.D., MPH (9) Catherine Sohn, Pharm D (Instruction: To withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list above) 5.
+Approve the authorization to adjourn the Annual Meeting, if necessary or appropriate, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes to approve the proposals.
+2. Vote to ratify the appointment of Ernst & FOR AGAINST ABSTAIN Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023.
 CONTROL NUMBER